jskontorp/AIS-NetCDF/README.md

 ais_df <- (inner_join(ais_dplyr, time_df, by = "TIME")) # keeps only rows with both AIS and weather data
 ```

-As the met. data variables are extraxted from the `.nc` file based on the indices, a few functions is made to match latitudes, longitudes and timestamps with the right indices in the `.nc` file:
+As the met. data variables are extraxted from the `.nc` file based on the indices, a few functions are made to match latitudes, longitudes and timestamps with the right indices in the `.nc` file:
 ```
 get_lon <- function(LON){
   LON = LON[[1]] # retreives value from data table

-  ais_lon = round(LON / 0.5) * 0.5 # rounds to match the met. data grid of .25 degrees
+  ais_lon = round(LON / 0.5) * 0.5 # rounds to match the met. data grid of .5 degrees

   ais_lon <- ifelse(ais_lon == 360, 0, ais_lon) # 360 degrees is the same as 0 degrees (greenwich) in the NetCDF files.
 Only 0 degrees is used, not 360)